 - Turmeric lowers blood clotting levels.
 As a result, in case of an injury, you might experience excess bleeding.
 This also applies if you have undergone surgery.

 Although the FDA hasn’t published any potential side effects of using turmeric daily, you should take the necessary precautionary measures.
 If taking turmeric daily is not a necessity, you should avoid that.

 How Long does it Take Turmeric to Work?

 As a novice turmeric user, you might be wondering about the long-term benefits.
 The truth is that turmeric does not give a quick fix.
 Instead, it takes a considerable time for the curcumin levels in the body to increase.

 Once the turmeric levels in the body increase considerably, you start to experience the effects.
 You must sacrifice time and allow the curcumin levels to pile up in your system.
 In some cases, you might never experience the effects but notice their impact on your body.

 Can Turmeric be Applied Topically?

-Also, CBD warming botanical salve infused with turmeric can be applied topically.
+For example, you can apply CBD warming botanical salve infused with turmeric topically.
 The cannabinoid compounds found in the cannabis plant and turmeric work together to increase the effects needed.
-CBD may be used for pain, inflammation, anxiety, and more.

 Who Should not Take Turmeric?